-Global interest rates (and hence, Singapore mortgage rates) have been on the rise in 2022.
-This year alone, the US Federal Reserve has already raised interest rates four times – the most recent one on 2 November 2022, by 0.75 percentage points.
-This brings the benchmark federal funds rate to a range of 4.25% to 4.50% by 14 December 2022.
+Global interest rates (and hence, Singapore mortgage rates) have been on the rise since 2022.
+Last year, the US Federal Reserve raised interest rates seven times, which saw the benchmark federal funds rate shoot up to a range of 4.25% to 4.50% by 14 December 2022.
 For comparison, this rate was 0.25% to 0.50% on 17 March 2022.

 Although the US Fed acknowledges that the rate hikes bring “some pain to households and businesses”, they are committed to raising the cost of borrowing to combat inflation.
-According to the US central bank projections, rates are expected to continue rising to above 5% throughout 2023, with hikes moderating only in the second half of 2023.
+Rates are expected to continue rising to above 5% throughout 2023, with hikes moderating only in the second half of 2023.

 It’s safe to say that the near-zero interest rates we enjoyed during the COVID-19 pandemic are now a distant dream.
 In the current high interest rate environment, there are inevitably some of us who struggle to repay our loans.
 If you need some guidance on what you could do to improve your situation, here are six possible solutions to consider if you are unable to repay your mortgage.

 1. Refinance Your Home Loan

-Over the past two years, many banks and mortgage brokers had been encouraging homeowners to refinance their home loans to the then-record-low rates to maximise their savings.
-That is one way to use refinancing to your advantage.
+When interest rates were low, many banks and mortgage brokers had been encouraging homeowners to refinance their home loans to the then-record-low rates to maximise their savings.

-But a low interest rate environment is not the only time to consider refinancing.
+But a low interest rate environment is not the only time to consider refinancing your home loan.
 In fact, the reverse could also apply.
 If you’re struggling to service your mortgage, you can refinance to lower your monthly repayments and ease your cash flow issues.
 You can extend your loan tenure, or try to find a better rate.

-For example, you can switch from a SIBOR package (very popular in the past few years, but is being phased out), to a more competitive SORA package.
+For example, you can switch from a SIBOR-pegged loan to a more competitive SORA-pegged package.
 Currently, some of the best mortgage rates are from SORA packages.
 SORA is a backwards-looking rate while SIBOR is a forward-looking rate.
-This makes SORA more stable and slower to respond to the market, giving you more time to assess any changes and plan for your next move.
+This makes SORA more stable and slower to respond to the market as compared to SIBOR, giving you more time to assess any changes and plan for your next move.

 Here’s an example.
 Let’s say you have an outstanding loan of $450,000, and 20 years left in your tenure.

-* Both the 3M SIBOR and 3M Compounded SORA values were taken from 28 Oct 2022, which is the most recent value at the time of writing.
+* Both the 3M SIBOR and 3M Compounded SORA values were taken from 16 February 2023.

-^ At the time of writing, a spread of 0.7% was used for the illustration of SORA loans as it is the most competitive package on PropertyGuru Finance (interest 3.15% to 3.2% based on the latest SORA).at the time of writing.
-The best SORA home loans are 3M Compounded SORA + 0.70% to 0.75% (3.15% to 3.2% based on the latest SORA).
+^ At the time of writing (23 February 2023), a spread of 0.55% was used for the illustration of SORA loans as it is the most competitive package on PropertyGuru Finance.
 You may compare the latest mortgage rates on PropertyGuru Finance.

-2. Speak to Financial Advisors, or Your Bank/ Debt Counsellors – For Those on Bank Loans
+2. Speak to Mortgage Experts, or Your Bank/Debt Counsellors – For Those on Bank Loans

 For example, if in addition to your mortgage, you have many lines of unsecured debt (credit cards, personal loans, etc), you may benefit from a debt consolidation plan.
 This will improve your credit score, free up your Total Debt Servicing Ratio (TDSR) and improve your chances of refinancing.